iamkimyeonju/Game-Theory-with-R/02-Mixed Strategy Nash Equilibrium.md

 - $p$ probability goalie goes left; Kicker indifferent: $(1-p)1=0,75p$ or $p=1/1.75=4/7$

-- Goalie goes Left more often than Right (4/7 to 3/7), kicker goes Right with 4/7
+- Goalie goes Left more often than Right $(4/7 to 3/7)$, kicker goes Right with $4/7$

 - Goalie’s strategy adjusts, and the kicker actually adjusts to kick more to their weak side!

-- The Goalie has a slight advantage now, and wins 4/7 of the time
+- The Goalie has a slight advantage now, and wins $4/7$ of the time

-- If the goalie still played equal probability, then the kicker could always go left and win 1/2 the time instead of 3/7
+- If the goalie still played equal probability, then the kicker could always go left and win $1/2$ the time instead of $3/7$

 - By adjusting the strategy to keep the kicker indifferent, the Goalie takes advantage of the kicker’s weak right kick and wins more often!

 ### Summary

-- A players must be indifferent between the actions he or she randomizes over
+- A player must be indifferent between the actions he or she randomizes over

-- Interesting comparative statics
+- Interesting comparative statistics

 - Do players really do this? -\> Next Topic